 Antar Mouna means ‘inner silence’ and is a classic yoga meditation method consisting of six steps, which naturally leads the mind to meditative equipoise.
 Rather than waging war against the mind this method teaches you how to befriend it and develop higher awareness, relaxation, inner peace and silence.

-Imagine how being able to reliably enjoy true inner silence will enrich your daily personal life!?
+Can you imagine how being able to reliably enjoy true inner silence will enrich your daily personal life!?

 - Find a sanctuary of perfect peace and silence within your own self.